webpack/webpack.js.org/src/content/blog/2020-10-10-webpack-5-release.md

 We were never able to pay our contributors the amount we think they deserve, but now we only have half of the money available, so we need to make a more serious cut.
 Until the situation improves we will only pay contributors and maintainers the first 10 days of each month.
-The remaining days they could work voluntary, paid by their employer, work on something else or take some days off.
+The remaining days they could work voluntarily, paid by their employer, work on something else, or take some days off.
-This allows us to pay the work in the first 10 days more equivalent to the invested time.
+This allows us to pay for their work in the first 10 days more equivalent to the invested time.

 The biggest "Thank You" goes to [trivago](https://tech.trivago.com/opensource) which has been sponsoring webpack a huge amount for the last 3 years.
 Sadly they are unable to continue their sponsorship this year, as they have been hit hard by Covid-19.